 Career Guidance

-Our pupils are also encouraged to have high aspirations, to aim for excellence, and to consider the broadest range of career areas and appropriate educational and personal development routes.
-For some pupils this will mean encouragement and mentoring for applications to the most selective universities.
+Our students are also encouraged to have high aspirations, to aim for excellence, and to consider the broadest range of career areas and appropriate educational and personal development routes.
+For some students this will mean encouragement and mentoring for applications to the most selective universities.
 For others it will mean similar encouragement and mentoring for a directly career-related or talent-related path.

 Below are some further useful resources to help you find the right path for you: